phargogh/softwareteam/README.md

 # Software Team Priorities

-Last updated: June 1, 2021
+Last updated: September 10, 2021

-## Strategic Priorities for June-August 2021
+## Strategic Priorities for September - November 2021

 <!--
 For strategic priorities, be sure to list: